-This scholarly journal article is a cultural heritage assessment for the Vietnamese community in the Clarendon neighborhood of Arlington, Virginia during the neighborhood’s peak as Little Saigon during 1975-1980.
+This thesis is a cultural heritage assessment for the Vietnamese community in the Clarendon neighborhood of Arlington, Virginia during the neighborhood’s peak as Little Saigon during 1975-1980.
 The author explores macro immigration trends, cultural and economic development in Little Saigon, and Vietnamese activity in Northern Virginia since the 1980s.
-The article contains first-hand interviews with community members, and recommendations are provided to best preserve Clarendon’s important role in the Vietnamese refugee experience in America.
+The thesis contains first-hand interviews with community members, and recommendations are provided to best preserve Clarendon’s important role in the Vietnamese refugee experience in America.

 This scholarly journal article provides a history of Vietnamese immigration to Northern Virginia beginning in 1975 with the fall of Saigon.
 Immigration and employment trends are examined to provide an overview of the two dominant concentrations of Vietnamese cultural activity in Northern Virginia; first of Little Saigon in Clarendon, Virginia; and the following movement of Eden Center in Falls Church.